2019-01-31 15:25:47 • ID: 2070

 Interestingly, similar combinations of typically MSA (e.g., points) and LSA (e.g., backed pieces) artifacts are found during the much later, mid-Holocene strata at Goda Buticha in Ethiopia- see 1637

-The trihedral Acheulian pic of this post was found most probably during 1896 by Seton-Karr and later in the large collection of Dr Hugh Alderson Fawcett (1891-1982).
+The trihedral Acheulian pic of this post was found most probably during 1896 by Seton-Karr and later was incorporated in the large collection of Dr Hugh Alderson Fawcett (1891-1982).

 Heyward Walter Seton-Karr (1859–1938) was of Scottish descent, educated at Eaton, big-game hunter and adventure traveller, associated with the Royal Geographical Society.
 He made four expeditions to Somalia in the 1890ies.